Päivi Törmä: Awards

 Päivi Törmä is an elected member of the Academia Europaea (2021), the Finnish Society of Sciences and Letters (2017), the Finnish Academy of Technology (2011), and the Finnish Academy of Science and Letters (2006).
 She received the Order of the First Class of the White Rose of Finland honour from the President of Finland in 2021.
 During 2017-2021 she was an Academy Professor of the Academy of Finland, and in 2013 she received the ERC Advanced Grant.
+In 2019 she received the Magnus Ehrnrooth Foundation Prize and in 2025 the Professor Theodor Homén Prize in Physics, both awarded by the Finnish Society of Sciences and Letters.